 OTA 220-Advanced Occupational Therapy Skills for Physical Dysfunction is the third course in the sequence that focuses on occupational therapy through the lifespan and focuses on treatment techniques and adaptations to assist individuals with physical dysfunction in various settings through later adulthood.

-OTA 221 – Clinical Practicum III provides a continuation of clinical practicum with a focus on treatment planning, safety precautions, contraindications and documentation in OTA program affiliated adult and geriatric rehabilitation settings.
+OTA 221 – Experiential/Simulation III provides a continuation of clinical practicum with a focus on treatment planning, safety precautions, contraindications and documentation in OTA program affiliated adult and geriatric rehabilitation settings.

 OTA 230-Occupational Therapy Management instructs the student in operations of an occupational therapy department.